IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

     InvalidRequestForLegalReasons: The object is protected
         status code: 451, request id: b1a03a5d-6885-4114-957a-9dfdd8c57f8c, host id:

-Why did this fail?
+Why did this command fail?

 ??? question "Answer"
-    Because the bucket has a retention policy, objects cannot be updated, thus protecting the objects **immutability**.
+    Once an object is added to a bucket with a retention policy, it cannot be updated.
+Objects stored in COS with buckets with a retention policy are **immutable**.

 17. Try to download the object.